wearealloy/alloy-craft-template/README.md

 └── webpack.config.js
 ```

 The root folder of the project is going to have two main sub folders `cms` and `dev` (it also includes two main files `gulpfile.js`, `package.json`).
-The `cms` folder contains all the files needed for craft 3 to work.
+The `cms` folder contains the `media` folder, which is inside the `web` folder.
+It also contains all the files needed for craft 3 to work.
 This folder won’t be edited unless there has to be a change in a craft related file.

+- media
+  - This folder contains assets that can be added or deleted by the client through the cms.

 The `dev` folder is where all development is going to happen.
-It has three subfolder: ‘assets’, ‘media’ and ‘templates’ as well as one javascript called `entry.js` (this file is not to be edited unless you know what are doing with gulp).
+It has two subfolder: `assets` and `templates` as well as one javascript called `entry.js` (this file is not to be edited unless you know what are doing with gulp).

 * assets
     * All scss|sass|css, javascript and images (images that the client won’t be adding or deleting) are going to be added in this folder.
     * There are two `main` files inside the `_js` and `_scss` folders.
 In this files is where all the imports are going to be made.
 Eg: an scss file called `hero.scss` is created inside the `components` folder.
 This file has to be imported in the `main.scss` by using scss import syntax (`@import ‘components/hero’`), this is so is taken into consideration by gulp.
 This also has to be done with javascript files inside the `_js` folder.
-* media
-    * This folder contains assets that can be added or deleted by the client through the cms.
 * templates
     * This folder includes all the HTML files either using twig templating language or not.